Submitty/submitty.github.io/_docs/sysadmin/installation/ansible_index.md

 2. [Edit default playbook to match your server](ansible/playbooks/submitty_install.yml)

    Note: Your edits should match your dedicated machine (or VM) necessary requirements to properly install Submitty onto your machine.
-This
+This will ensure the install script can run without failure.
+See ansible/roles/app_submitty/defaults/main.yml for example.

+3. []